TatianaTylosky/mentor-material/mentor-field-guide.md

  * Student: “_It’s a string._”
  * Me: “_Yup.
 And what data type is ‘3’?_”
  * Student: “_3 is an integer._”
- * Me: “Yup!
+ * Me: “_Yup!
 Now, can you concatenate a string and an integer in Python?_”